gaodechen/cninfo_process/README.md

 ### Why extract_text.JS?

-Some bugs occurred when using PDFMiner & PyPDF2 when extracting text, cause some compression of images seems illegal for those wheels.
+Some bugs occurred when using PDFMiner & PyPDF2 for extracting text, cause some compression of images seems illegal for those wheels.
 And both libraries run too slow.
 So I pick the JS library instead which is enough for text only extracting demand and also works out faster.

 ```
 # Usage of extract_text.js